Ruben-Edard/MySQL-Data-Cleaning/Power BI/README.md

 Plant Co. operates internationally, selling various types of plants categorized as Indoor, Outdoor, and Landscape products.
 The company faces challenges in tracking performance across different markets and maintaining profitability targets.
 With operations spanning multiple countries and a diverse product portfolio, there's a critical need to understand sales patterns, identify underperforming markets, and optimize product mix.

-    1. What are the year-to-date sales trends across different months?
+    1. What are the year-to-date performance trends across different countries?
-    2. How do different product types (Indoor, Landscape, Outdoor) contribute to overall sales?
+    2. How does gross profit performance vary across quarters and product types?
-    3. Which countries are performing above or below expectations compared to the previous year?
+    3. What does the account profitability segmentation reveal?
-    4. What is the overall gross profit margin, and how does it vary across accounts?
+    4. What are the monthly patterns in gross profit performance?
-    5. How are total sales distributed geographically across different markets?
+    5. Which countries show the most significant decline in gross profit compared to the prior year, and what's the scale of these declines?

 ## Tools Used